ramonfbarbosa/ramonfbarbosa/README.md

 <h2>About 🙆🏽‍♂️ me</h2>

 <h4> • 👨🏽‍💻 I'm a Full Stack Web Development student at Dev Superior.</h4>
-<h4> • 🤓 I'm currently studying Spring Boot in the backend and React in the frontend.</h4>
+<h4> • 🤓 I'm currently studying Spring Boot in the back-end and React in the front-end.</h4>
 <h4> • 👨🏽‍🎓 I'm degreeing in Information Systems at UNESA(6/8).</h4>

 <div>